What is a 5500 Form?

 - Small insured or unfunded welfare plans (A welfare plan with fewer than 100 participants at the beginning of the plan year is not required to file an annual report if the plan is fully insured, entirely unfunded, or a combination of both.)

 - A plan is considered unfunded if the employer pays for it entirely from its general funds.

 - A plan with a trust is considered funded.
-If the employer pays the cost of the plan from general assets, then it is considered unfunded and essentially there is no trust.
-If the employer pays the cost of the plan from a specific account (in which plan participant contributions are segregated from general assets), then the plan is considered funded.
+If the employer pays the plan’s cost from general assets, it is considered unfunded, and there is no trust.
+The plan is deemed funded if the employer pays the plan’s cost from a specific account (in which plan participant contributions are segregated from general assets).

 Get the 5500 Tracker Spreadsheet by clicking below.

 The M-1 tax form is an annual report that must be filed by Multiple Employer Welfare Arrangements (MEWAs).
 This tax form is used primarily to report the custodial and financial information of the MEWA and information showing compliance with ERISA.

 The 5500 Tax form is due 7 months after the end of each plan year.